 More detail on the Program (including course planner, credit request forms and timetable links) can be found at the Faculty of Architecture, Design & Planning home page.

 Candidates for the Graduate Certificate in Heritage Conservation complete 24 credit points (cp) made up of at least three core units of study (18cp) and one optional unit from the list offered by the course (6cp), subject to meeting prior learning requirements and timetabling.

 Heritage consultants’ skills are in demand by government and cultural agencies, development firms, historical societies and architectural and urban planning firms.
 Graduates may also be employed as social commentators, historians or cultural observers.
 The dual focus of this program – building design and policy formation – equips you to enter either area, and there are an increasing number of opportunities with government and councils to work on conservation projects within their electorates.
 The approaches taught in this program are recognised internationally, and our internationally-focused approach to conservation education makes your skills readily transferrable to other countries.

 There is increasing demand for specialist skills in this area.
 Many graduates develop a niche specialisation (in a particular era or style of architecture, or in geographic contexts) in their professional practice.
 The increasing complexity of government regulations – ‘red tape’ - for new project developments presents an opportunity for skilled heritage consultants to work alongside regulators and design teams to help navigate the complexities of significant sites.

-A successful applicant for admission to the Certificate of Heritage Conservation will hold a bachelor's degree or possess experience which is considered to demonstrate the knowledge and aptitude required to
+A successful applicant for admission to the Certificate of Heritage Conservation will hold a bachelor's degree or possess experience which is considered to demonstrate the knowledge and aptitude required to undertake the course.